- Find a Trail

 This is not the only trail connection provided.
 The Lake Wobegon Trail’s western end in Osakis offers a seamless connection to the 55-mile Central Lakes State Trail.
 These combined trails give users 115 miles of uninterrupted pavement from St. Joseph to Fergus Falls.

 In the near future, the Dairyland Trail will take bikers, walkers, and snowmobilers south from Albany to Brooten.
 In the east, a planned 7-mile rail-with-trail extension will eventually bring the Lake Wobegon Trail to St. Cloud on the Mississippi River.
+3 miles of that extension has been opened, bringing the eastern endpoint to River's Edge Park in Waite Park.

 The trail parallels I-94/US 52 for its entire length.
 To reach the western trailhead in Osakis, take I-94 E. to Exit 114 for County Road 3/MN 127 (Osakis/Westport).
 Head northeast on MN 27, and in 1.7 miles turn left onto First Ave.
 E. In 0.7 mile turn left onto Main St. and find parking along the street.

-For the eastern trailhead in St. Joseph, take I-94 to Exit 160.
+For the trailhead in St. Joseph, take I-94 to Exit 160.
 Head northeast on CR 2, and go 1 mile.
 Turn right onto CR 75, and go 0.9 mile.
 Turn left onto College Ave.
 N., and in 0.1 mile turn right onto Elm St. E. Parking will be on the left.

 Additional parking and other amenities can also be found in most towns along the trail’s route, including in Albany for the northern trail extension.